- From Short Trips to Traveling the World & Living Abroad -

 3. Parador de Jaén – a beautifully restored 18th-century castle on top of the Santa Catalina Hill in Jaén, Southern Spain.

-4. Parador de El Hierro – situated between a volcanic mountain and the beautiful blue ocean on the second-smallest Canary Island El Hierro. this secluded Parador hotel is loved because of its incredible setting.
+4. Parador de El Hierro – Located between a volcanic mountain and the beautiful blue ocean on the second-smallest Canary Island, El Hierro, this secluded Parador hotel is loved because of its incredible setting.

 Paradores Used to Be a Well-Kept Secret